mikesol/plzwrk/README.md

 ## Contributing

 Thanks for your interest in contributing!

-In general, you'll be able to work on `plzwrk` with `ghc` and not have to invoke `ahc-cabal`.
-To make sure you didn't break anything, run `stack test`.
-In general, try to write new tests for non-trivial changes or features.
+Pull requests are welcome :)

+In general, most development can be done without touching the bindings to Asterius.
 If you compile the project with `ahc-cabal`, it will intermittently fail at the linking phase because `ahc-cabal` struggles with multiple executables due to a race condition in its parallel processing.
 If this happens, just run `ahc-cabal` again.